 The Basic Law declares Islam to be the state religion but prohibits discrimination based on religion and protects the right of individuals to practice religious rites as long as doing so does not "disrupt public order or contradict morals."
 According to the law, it is a criminal offense to "defame" any faith.
-Proselytizing in public places is illegal.
-The Ministry of Endowments and Religious Affairs (MERA) monitored sermons and distributed approved texts for all Ibadhi and Sunni imams.
-Non-Muslim groups reported they were able to worship freely in private homes and government-approved houses of worship, although limited space continued to create crowded conditions.
-The MERA supported construction of a new building for the use of Orthodox Christians.
+Proselytizing in public is illegal.
+The government sentenced Hassan al Basham, a former diplomat, to three years in prison for blasphemy and disturbing religious values related to his comments on social media.
+The Ministry of Endowments and Religious Affairs (MERA) monitored sermons and distributed approved texts for all imams.
+Non-Muslim groups reported they were able to worship freely in private homes and government-approved houses of worship, although space limitations caused overcrowding at some locations.
 The MERA continued to require religious groups to request approval before publishing or importing religious texts.